 The best leaders are masters at delegation.
 Why?
 They know how to empower their teams to get work done.
 But it’s not only about getting work done or knowing how to share tasks in the best way.
 It’s also about creating an environment where employees are proud of their work and can call it their own.
 These are the critical pieces to learning how to delegate work effectively.

 But what is delegating and why should leaders do it?
 What can hold leaders back from delegating?
-And what can companies do to teach their leaders how to delegate work?
+And what can companies do to teach their leaders to delegate better?
 We’ll cover these questions and more in this post.

 What Is Delegating?